BarakBinyamin/LED-Display/README.md

 <img src= images/9.jpg width="25%">         <img src= images/movie.gif width="14.7%">

-A five by five led display, and sample code for an arduino to interact with it

-Take a look at the starter code for how-to instructions
+This project demonstrates how to make and use a five by five LED display

 ## Getting Started